nutanix/libvfio-user/README.md

 	make && make install

 The kernel headers are necessary because VFIO structs and defines are reused.
-To specify an alternative kernel directory set the KDIR environment variable accordingly.
 To enable Python bindings set the PYTHON_BINDINGS environment variable to a non-empty string.